KaiibottAI/foundry-rss-scroller/README.md

     -  Adjust the RSS Speed setting to a higher number.
 This controls "how long" the text will take to scroll thru the feed.
 Higher number = Slower speed.
 - Window size not right?
     -  Modify the Width and Height settings or toggle the "resizeable" setting on for more control.
+-  Text not scrolling at all?
+    - Please check with the inspector tool in your browser of choice if your system of choice is overriding the animation my module attempts with the RSS window.
+Issue link [here](https://github.com/KaiibottAI/foundry-rss-scroller/issues/5)

 ## Macros available